Does Not Play Well with Others

 Sometimes, despite their valiant efforts to do everything themselves to make up for the other students' lack of effort, the serious students end up with a mediocre grade--either because they were not able to adequately manage the entire workload by themselves, or because the teacher noticed that one or two people were doing all the work and docked the entire group for that failure to perform as a group, even if the completed project was of superior quality.

-And how galling it must be for the intelligent, hardworking students to realize that even as their extra effort earned them a lower grade than they deserved, it earned the slackers a
+And how galling it must be for the intelligent, hardworking students to realize that even as their extra effort earned them a lower grade than they deserved, it earned the slackers a higher grade than they deserved.

 I was lucky.
 I finished school before the vogue for required group projects pervaded the educational system in this country, but from what I have read, a similar groupthink fad swept through U.S. public schools from the late 1940s to the mid-1950s.
 (I started school just as that fad was receding.)
 But in the past two decades I have listened to my own children (both now college seniors) and to many of my students and my young friends complain about their experience with group projects.